frconor-ebook/meditations/_posts/2025-05-14-souls-of-prayer.md

 When we\'re mopping the floor, or laying a table, or pressing the button of a washing machine, or answering a door, or just chatting with our friends, or in a get-together, we learn to find God in those ordinary things: to converse with Him, to do the norms of *always*: acts of thanksgiving, acts of faith, acts of hope, acts of contrition.

-These coming days are like the week of the angels, coming to the Feast of the Angels.
+These coming days are like the week of the angels, coming to the Feast of the Angels (October 2).
 It\'s very appropriate that we invoke the angels a little more.

-We talk to St. Michael and St. Gabriel and St. Raphael.
+We talk to St. Michael and St. Gabriel and St. Raphael (September 29).
 We pray a little more to our guardian angel.
 We begin to see the angels around the tabernacle a bit clearer and more frequently, or the angels of the people around us that we\'re working with or in the get-together.

 We live in the presence of the angels.